These weekly competitions are sponsored by TheCubicle - check them out for all your speedcubing needs.

 For 3x3x3 Fewest Moves there is a 1 hour time limit.
 Provide an explanation in the comments describing how you arrived at your solution.

-For relay you have 15 seconds of inspection in total, you can use any order to solve the cubes and the rest of the relay-rules should be obvious.
+For all relays (including mini-Guildford) you have 15 seconds of inspection in total; you can use any order to solve the cubes, and the rest of the relay-rules should be obvious.

 6x6x6 and 7x7x7 will use an average of 5.